SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/README.md

 ### Detailed Outcomes

 - Applied evaluation criteria with weighted scoring: Security (40%), Performance (30%), Usability (20%), and Cost (10%)
-- Used Krippendorff's Alpha methodology to test consistency and minimize bias between reviewers
-  - Suggested potential improvements to evaluation grid and gaps which may contribute to lower Krippendorff Alpha results
 - Evaluated the following ISP routers:
   - Arris G34
   - Arris G54 (Comcast version)